Ships starting with W

 20 January 1943 at Rosyth alongside HMS NEWFOUNDLAND refuelling her with 592 tons of FFO

-February 1943 In collision with RFA OLIGARCH
+February 1943 in collision with RFA OLIGARCH

 July 1943 fitted with tanks in forward hold to hold 120 tons of diesel oil